Peak of pain at 3 a.m.: the study that “hurts”?

 Less sleep, more pain

 First conclusion: sensitivity to pain increases linearly with sleep debt, which corresponds to a sleep time lower than required.
 In other words, the greater the sleep debt, the greater the intensity of the pain felt. ” It is often said that sleep has an analgesic action.
 But, by mathematically modeling our results, we show that the internal clock is responsible for 80% of the variation in pain sensation over 24 hours, compared to only 20% for sleep. », Clarifies Claude Gronfier.
 Why ? ” We can think that evolution has put this in place in order to be awakened quickly in the event of painful contact and to avoid a vital threat.
-During the day, the individual is aware of the surroundings and more easily prone to injury; this warning signal could therefore be less necessary “, he supposes.
+During the day, the individual is aware of the surroundings and more easily prone to injury; this warning signal might therefore be less necessary “, he supposes.

 Consider biological rhythms

-For Claude Gronfier, it is therefore legitimate to think ” that improving the synchronization of biological rhythms and/or the quality of sleep in individuals suffering from chronic pain could contribute to better therapeutic management “.
-In addition, ” just as chronotherapy of cancer has proven itself with better efficacy and reduced toxicity when drugs are administered at certain times of the day, adapting an analgesic treatment according to the same process, taking into account the biological rhythm of each person, could increase its effectiveness while reducing the necessary dose and potential adverse effects “, he adds.
+For Claude Gronfier, it is therefore legitimate to think ” that improving the synchronization of biological rhythms and/or the quality of sleep in individuals suffering from chronic pain might contribute to better therapeutic management “.
+In addition, ” just as chronotherapy of cancer has proven itself with better efficacy and reduced toxicity when drugs are administered at certain times of the day, adapting an analgesic treatment according to the same process, taking into account the biological rhythm of each person, might increase its effectiveness while reducing the necessary dose and potential adverse effects “, he adds.
 However, this hypothesis remains to be validated by clinical trials before being able to offer this chronobiological approach to patients… When will the verdict be announced?
 Tick, tock, the clock is ticking!

 * within the Lyon Neuroscience Research Center (Inserm/Claude Bernard Lyon 1 University/CNRS)